 Planned downtime is a period of time during which IT operations are restricted in order to implement upgrades, repairs and other changes.
 Unlike in more catastrophic types of downtime, planned downtime occurs when planners have set aside a particular time period to shut down or restrict operations.

-Z-IMPACT signature migration services, iDCMP – Data Center Migration Program.
-Z-IMPACT has a World-Class ‘Gold Standard’ Migration Services Program and iDAMS – Data Center Application Migration Service.
-Allows a smooth migration in getting a timely GOLIVE of Z-IMPACT’s iStormCloud HCI Appliances.
+With Z-IMPACT signature migration services, iDCMP – Data Center Migration Program and iDAMS – Data Center Application Migration Service, customers experience a smooth migration and a timely go-live of Z-IMPACT iStormCloud HCI Appliances.

 Once Z-IMPACT iStormCloud HCI Ecosystem is in place, and the applications, data and processes are transformed into the new technology the technology refresh has been completed.
 It is recommended that each on-premise deployment also purchase a 2nd redundant BCP (Business Continuity Planning) | DR (Disaster Recovery) location or select the Z-IMPACT Z-CLOUD Hybrid Cloud as the 2nd or 3rd redundant location to guarantee the 100% availability.